YixinLi99/Cluster-HPC-Tutorial/README.md

 4. Run the job in Rosalind `sbatch job_script.sh` as in the `cd /users/k1763287`

-6. Check the queue to ensure your job is running - `qstat k1763287` When the job is running, practice using the `tail` and `more` commands to check the file as it updates
+6. Check the queue to ensure your job is running - `qstat -u k1763287` When the job is running, practice using the `tail` and `more` commands to check the file as it updates

 7. Try submitting the job again, asking for a different time or different number of nodes